surajgiri974/inventory-rest-api-clojure/README.md

 ## 🧱 Future Improvements

-* Connecting Mongodb and Streaming data in real-time
+* Kafka integration for real-time inventory updates and messaging
-* Add JSON parsing middleware for real JSON requests
+* Add request validation and better error handling middleware
-* Replace in-memory storage with a database (PostgreSQL / MongoDB)
+* Add unit and integration tests with clojure.test
-* Add request validation and error handling middleware
+* Add Swagger/OpenAPI documentation for the API
-* Add unit and integration tests with `clojure.test`
+* Support bulk inserts and query filtering

 ---